Leah1977/LSH_Electricians_MS1/README.md

 ### **User Story 1**

-#### I found myself constantly searching for a qualified electrician online but was unsure of what to ask for.
+#### As a website user, I found myself constantly searching for a qualified electrician online but was unsure of what to ask for.
 I wanted to know did they meet all safety standards and was the work guaranteed.

-### What I look for on a website when looking for an electrician.
+### What I expect to find on a website when looking for an electrician.

 1. Easy to navigate.
 2. Easy to find contact details.